Soo Co-op Credit Union Named Business of the Year by Sault Area Chamber of Commerce

 Giving back - COMMUNITY-WIDE cleanup

-This Juneteenth, Soo Co-op Credit Union led volunteers across Chippewa County in our first annual community impact clean up day.
+This past Juneteenth, Soo Co-op Credit Union led volunteers across Chippewa County in our third annual community impact clean-up day.

 Volunteer employees and community members joined in clean-up efforts in the downtown areas of every Soo Co-op branch location.